scottgallant/docs.balsamiq.com/content/mybalsamiq/notifications.md

 myBalsamiq uses email notifications to keep team members updated on changes to a site.
 Only people that belong to a project who have also confirmed their account after being added to a site will email get the notification.
 Read on to learn more.

-## Users decide when we should send an email notifications
+## Users Decide When We Should Send an Email Notifications

 Email notifications are an easy way to make sure your team stays up to date on the project's progress.